dhelly-ap/Fillit/README.md

 # Fillit
-Fillit it’s a programm that will take a file as parameter, which contains a list of Tetriminos, and arrange them in order to create the smallest square possible with backtracking algorithm.
+Fillit is a programm that will take a file as parameter, which contains a list of Tetriminos, and arrange them in order to create the smallest square possible with backtracking algorithm.

 # Compile
 Use make to compile.
 The executable name will be fillit.